-Once you receive the diagnostic paperwork you will also have been automatically referred to ASET and in due course you will receive an invite for one of our Parenting courses.
+Once you receive the diagnostic paperwork you will also have been automatically referred to the Autism Spectrum Education Team (ASET).
+In due course you will receive an invite for one of our Parenting courses.

 Talk to your child’s school/college.
 They may already be aware and be working with you and your child.

 Ask for an Early Help Assessment if there is not one in place.
 This will help bring other agencies to meetings to discuss support.

 There are also lots of national organisations which have informative websites for example the National Autistic Society.